pixilcode/research.texttotypes.com/content/2025-12-16-asts-and-context.md

 struct Ident(/* ident info */)
 ```

-The mind-blowing connection for me was between contexts and
+The mind-blowing connection for me was the connection between contexts and
 AST nodes.
 Each `struct` or `enum` defines a different
 *parsing context*.
 So this language would have a "program"
 context, a "definition" context, an "expression" context,